Senior League World Series: Tournament format

 The teams are placed into two six-team modified-double-elimination brackets based on geography (US and International) The semi-final winners play for the championship, televised on a network of ESPN.
 All semi-final and championship matches are single-elimination games.

 From 2002 to 2014, a pool-play format was used.
 Beginning in 2015, each pool plays a modified double-elimination format until only 2 teams remain in each pool.
 The two remaining teams in their respective pools then play in a single-elimination, semi-final match, with the two winning teams playing in the championship.
-From 1967–2002 the tournament was straight double-elimination, from 1961–66 it was single–elimination.
+From 1967 to 2002 the tournament was straight double-elimination, from 1961 to 1966 it was single–elimination.
 From 1990 to 2001, a placement bracket was used to determine third place.

 Before 2017, the Senior League was the only division of Little League that did not sort teams based on geography.

 Locations

 The Senior League World Series has been held at eight different sites.